×

 When we asked expats and global nomads about the quality of medical care in Venezuela, they replied:

 "Medical services in Venezuela have been severely impacted by the country's economic crisis.
 Many hospitals lack basic medical supplies and equipment, and there is a shortage of qualified medical personnel.
 Additionally, the cost of medical care is often too expensive for many Venezuelans, making it difficult for them to access the care they need.
-Despite these challenges, the Venezuelan government has made efforts to improve access to healthcare, including providing free medical services to those in need," mentioned one expat in Venezuela.
+Despite these challenges, the Venezuelan government has made efforts to improve access to healthcare, including providing free medical services to those in need," wrote an expat living in Venezuela.

 Are healthcare and health insurance expensive in Venezuela?

 "Healthcare and health insurance in Venezuela are very expensive.
 The cost of medical care is high, and the quality of care is often poor.
 Many Venezuelans cannot afford health insurance, and those who can often find that the coverage is inadequate.
-The country's economic crisis has made it difficult for people to access the healthcare they need, and the situation is only getting worse," wrote one expat.
+The country's economic crisis has made it difficult for people to access the healthcare they need, and the situation is only getting worse," remarked one expat living in Venezuela.

 Get Quote